-In the final version of this model, you will expose the sensor to DCM gas.
-The eigenfrequencies are expected to shift by a very small amount.
-In order to see the shift, you need to include more digits in the output.
+In the final version of this model, you expose the sensor to DCM gas.
+The eigenfrequencies then shift by a very small amount.
+To see the shift, you need to include more digits in the output.

 I Choose Postprocessing>Data Display>Global.